Approximation, interpolation, and lifting on the unit ball

-for all $i=1, \ldots, n$.
-It is well known that the structure of submodules and quotient modules of $H^2(\B^n)$ is complicated, and unlike the case $n=1$ (which is covered by Beurling’s theorem and the classical Sz.-Nagy–Foiaș model theory \cite{NF}), no satisfactory classification or understanding is available.
+It is well known that the structure of submodules and quotient modules of $H^2(\B^n)$ is complicated, and unlike the case $n=1$ (which is covered by Beurling’s theorem and the classical Sz.-Nagy–Foiaș model theory \cite{NF}), no satisfactory characterization or representation is available.
 This complexity presents a major obstacle in understanding the several-variable commutant lifting theorem as well as the interpolation problem (and vice versa as well).
-Our first characterization of commutant lifting for contractive module maps relies on perturbations of certain natural functions and establishes a connection with submodules of $H^2(\B^n)$.
-We now briefly summarize the essential ingredients needed for the statement.
+Our first characterization of commutant lifting relies on perturbations of certain natural functions and establishes a connection with submodules of $H^2(\B^n)$.

 We present the lifting theorem for a more general framework, as it will be used in subsequent results.
 Specifically, we consider the algebra $\cla$ for lifting maps, where